ucb-bar/hammer/src/hammer-vlsi/technology/asap7/README.md

 1. `ICGx6p67DC*` and `ICGx8DC*` cells are set as don't use due to improper LEF width.

+2. Many additional cells are not LVS clean, and are set as don't use.

-2. Innovus tries to fix non-existent M3 and M5 enclosure violations, lengthening violation fixing time
+3. Innovus tries to fix non-existent M3 and M5 enclosure violations, lengthening violation fixing time.

-3. Common expected DRC violations:
+4. Common expected DRC violations:
    - V(n).M(n+1).AUX.2 and V(n).M(n).EN.1 due to limited selection of via cuts for power straps API
    - M(4,5,6,7).AUX.(1,2) off-grid if using power straps API: tech LEF does not encode this gridding requirement
    - FIN.S.1 appears to be incorrect, standard cell fins are indeed on the right pitch